 "Everyone shall have the right to freedom of association with others,

 including the right to form and join trade unions".

+General Comment No. 37 on the right of peaceful assembly by the United Nations Human Rights Committee affirms that the right of peaceful assembly protects non-violent online gatherings: “associated activities that happen online or otherwise rely upon digital services […] are also protected” [UNGC37].
+Interference with emerging communications technologies that offer the opportunity to assemble either wholly or partly online or play an integral role in organizing, participating in and monitoring physical gatherings are assumed to impede assemblies which are protected by this right.
+Moreover, any restriction on the ‘operation of information dissemination systems’ must conform with the tests for restrictions on freedom of expression (see below).

 Other treaties

 are sometimes cited as the source and framework to the right to

 freedom of association and assembly.
-The Australian government

-[Australia] for instance refers to Article 5 of the Convention on the
+Such as Article 5 of the International Convention on the

 Elimination of All Forms of Racial Discrimination [CERD] which